rhapsodyjs/RhapsodyJS-docs/Configuration/Session.md

     sessionIDKey: 'sessionID', //The id of the session on the browser of the client
     cookieSecret: 'rhapsodyCookieSecret', //The secret to use signed cookies.
 If "undefined", the cookies will be unsigned
     sessionSecret: 'rhapsodySessionSecret', //The secret used to protect the cookie key of the session in the browser of the client
-    maxAge: 60000 //The max age of the cookies.
-If "undefined", the cookies will never expire }
+    maxAge: 60000, //The max age of the cookies.
+If "undefined", the cookies will never expire
+    sessionStore: new MongoStore({
+        url: 'mongodb://localhost:27017/rhapsodySession'
+    })
+}
 ```